I take a distribution from an IRA without penalty?You are

 Minimum Distribution, from your retirement accounts annually, starting

-your life expectancy and can be obtained from the appropriate IRS Tables.
+your life expectancy and the life expectancy factor for the calculation can be obtained from the appropriate IRS Tables.
 It's

 very important to calculate your Required Minimum Distribution correctly,